smroid/cedar-solve/docs/installation.rst

 --------------
 Cedar-solve is written for Python 3.8 or later (and therefore runs on almost any platform) and should work with most modern Python 3 installations.
 There are many ways to get Python on your system.
-Most easily, by going to `the python webiste <https://www.python.org/>`_ and selecting your platform.
+Most easily, by going to `the python website <https://www.python.org/>`_ and selecting your platform.
 On many operating systems Python is installed by default, but this can be a very old version (often 2.7).
 Check if you have something installed by running ``python --version`` in a command prompt or terminal window.
 You can also check ``python3 --version`` as it is sometimes